ngducn/rfid-lockbox/README.md

 # rfid-lockbox

 A lockbox based on Raspberry Pi.

-Lock/Unlock by tapping the staff id card to RFID reader.
+Lock/Unlock by tapping the Staff ID card to the RFID reader.